godopy/godopy/README.md

 (venv) $ godot -e
 ```

-Your Python script is now ready to use from Godot, it is called `simple.gdns` inside `bin` folder.
+Your Python script is now ready to use in Godot, it is called `simple.gdns` inside the `bin` folder.

 ...